spectrophage/blog/README.md

-# blog
+# blog.spectrophage.dev
-blog posts with referenced scripts and such
+This is where I'll be pasting my blog posts with referenced scripts and such...